The Third Thursday Thing Program

 Third Thursday Thing is Kentucky State University Land Grant Program’s monthly sustainable agriculture workshop.
 Third Thursday Thing started as a training program for extension agents in 1997, and quickly expanded to include members of the community.
 Today Third Thursday Thing covers a wide variety of topics throughout the year.
 The goal is to improve the sustainability of agriculture on Kentucky’s small, limited-resource, female, and minority farms.
 Workshops are held on the 3rd Thursday of each month (except December).

-Because Kentucky State University Small Farms program is committed to the health and well-being of all our stakeholders, we are closely monitoring and responding to the global COVID-19 (Coronavirus) pandemic.
+Kentucky State University Small Farms program is committed to the health and well-being of all our stakeholders.
+We are closely monitoring and responding to the global COVID-19 (Coronavirus) pandemic.
 We are committed to understanding and complying with all guidelines and regulations provided and established by the Kentucky State University, CDC, WHO and local health agencies.